 It may look a bit messy, but the goal was to reach only those in the San Diego Convention Center.
 By excluding the fringes of the circle, I was able to do that.

 I found that the audience was still larger than I wanted.
 In response, I layered on the Social Media Examiner interest.

 This brought me down to a potential audience size of 6,500 people.

 How I Did It: Creative and Placements

 But here, I was using a very aggressive frequency capping number of three times per day.
 I also wanted to be sure to reach people where they were.
-So, while I did remove some placements (Marketplace, Audience Network, Messenger Inbox), I kept the rest.
+So, while I did remove some placements (Marketplace, Audience Network is a network of mobile apps that have been approved to monetize their apps with ads.
+This is how you can show your Meta ads to people while they are away from the Meta family of apps.
+Audience Network and associated groups are among your placement selection options in the ad set.
+More, Messenger Inbox), I kept the rest.

 Since the video I created wasn’t ideal for all placements, I made use of Facebook’s Custom Creative feature and customized the video by placement.